 Our tour with Savannah Dan happened accidentally.
 We were meant to be on a different tour but couldn’t see the guide, so we joined his.
 And we were so glad we did.

 Savannah Dan goes above and beyond the normal call of tour guide duty.
-You’ll first spot him beneath the wide oaks of one of Savannah’s many squares dressed in a matching tweed suit and hat (is it a stetson?) with a handlebar mustache.
+You’ll first spot him beneath the wide oaks of one of Savannah’s many squares dressed in a matching tweed suit and hat with a handlebar mustache.
 If you’re not immediately drawn to his deep southern drawl and captivating stories, give it 30 seconds.

 Savannah Dan has a way of telling history that you may or may not have ever learned, but most certainly don’t remember, in such a way that you’ll never forget it again.